 Easy Champagne Cocktails: The Poinsettia

-Only Three Days until New Year’s Eve!
-Are you ready?
 If you’re looking for inspiration for your own New Year’s Party, I’ve got a festive idea for you: Make it a night of Champagne cocktails!
-This menu of cocktails gives you lots of different things to try but doesn’t require a lot of ingredients.
-Only nine ingredients, in fact.
-And those will make you SIX different kinds of Champagne cocktails.
-Cool, right?
+This menu of cocktails gives you many drinks to try but without a lot of ingredients.
+Only nine ingredients, actually.

-A note about the Champagne.
-I know I’ve said this before but I’ll say it again.
-When making Champagne cocktails you should not use real Champagne (unless you’re really really rich, in which case, can I come to your party?).
+A note about the Champagne: When making Champagne cocktails you should not use real Champagne (unless you’re really really rich, in which case, can I come to your party?).
 You can totally go ahead and use a nice Prosecco (the Italian version of Champagne), Cava (the Spanish version of Champagne) or a nice dry (look for the word Brut on the bottle) bottle of sparkling wine from California or Australia.
 The best thing you can do is to go now and pick up a bottle of what you’re thinking of using.
 Chill it down really well.
 And then this evening open it up and sample it.
 If you like drinking it on its own, you will like it in the cocktails.

 - 10 frozen cranberries that have been defrosted